DecisionNeurosciencePsychopathology/redcap_in_r/README.md

 			- Introduce new data organization method using RData file.
 Pretty clean and nice to use;
 			- Now will preprocess data into separate data frame within list structure
 	- ADMINISTRATOR: functions that helps speed up administrative tasks
+	- MIGRATOR: functions for migrating data from access
+	- THOR: codes specifically deals with contents on thorndike

 Functions in the following are still staying in script because they are not fully tested and functional
 - RETRO: replicating matlab functions that process behavioral data in R